 The most significant financial effect for the District over the next fiscal year is likely to be additional water sales out of Lake O' the Pines.
 The approved State of Texas Water Plan and the applicable regional plan acknowledge an available supply of water in Lake O' the Pines for further use.
 This water is under permit to the District.
 The District is expected to evaluate offers for this available water over the next fiscal year.
 It is anticipated that as the demand for water increases the value of the available water will also increase.
 In 2006, the District agreed to sell some of the available water to the city of Marshall.
-The unit price of the water involving the Marshall contract starts at \$100 per acre foot.
+The unit price of the water involving the Marshall contract starts at \$100 per acre foot per year.
 At \$100 per acre foot, the annual revenue from 5,000 acre feet is \$500,000.
 The District estimates that the amount of water potentially available for further sale could generate revenue in the amount of several million dollars annually.
 Some of the available water is within the control of some of the District's current customers.
 These customers will also realize a financial benefit if some of their available water is supplied to additional customers.

 In January 2018, Luminant retired its Monticello Power Plant in Titus County, Texas.
-Payments in 2018 and 2019 were made pursuant to a long-term contract.
+Payments in 2018, 2019, and 2020 were made pursuant to a long-term contract.
 In subsequent years, the volume allocated for power generation may be repurposed.
-The volume involved in this topic is approximately 17,200 acre feet per year.
+The volume involved with Luminant is approximately 17,200 acre feet per year.

-To aid in the proper development and management of water resources, the District serves as the Administrative Agency for the North East Texas Regional Water Planning Group (NETRWPG).
+To aid in the proper development and management of water resources, the District served as the Administrative Agency for the North East Texas Regional Water Planning Group (NETRWPG) during 2019 and 2020.
 The NETRWPG is a group of planners covering 19 counties in Northeast Texas.
 The primary funding source for the activities of the NETRWPG is the Texas Water Development Board.
-The fifth round of regional water planning is underway.
+The fifth round of regional water planning is essentially complete.
 A comprehensive plan is completed once every five years.
+The comprehensive plan for the fifth cycle was completed in 2020.
 Active involvement in the activities of the NETRWPG helps the District to fulfill its role in assuring a sufficient supply of water for Northeast Texas.
 The comprehensive plan assesses both supplies and demands.
-The recently approved regional water plan of the NETRWPG projects that the District has a more than adequate supply of water for at least the next 50 years.
-A copy of this plan may be viewed District office online Water or at the Texas Development Board website http://www.twdb.texas.gov/waterplanning/rwp/plans/2018/index.asp.
+The recently approved regional water plan of the NETRWPG for the fiffth cycle projects that the District has a more than adequate supply of water for at least the next 50 years.
+A copy of this plan may be viewed at the District office or online at the Texas Water Development Board website.

-The next year's budget has two additional significant modifying components.
+This year's budget has two additional significant modifying components.
 Each of these components financially affects the District.
-These components are: 1) payments to the U.S. Army Corps of Engineers for maintaining Lake O' the Pines; and 2) continued activities that improve the management of nutrients and assure environmental flows in the Cypress Creek Basin.
+These components are: 1) payments to the U.S. Army Corps of Engineers (USACE) for maintaining Lake O' the Pines; and 2) continued activities that improve the management of nutrients, assure environmental flows in the Cypress Creek Basin, and enable the activities designed to protect endangered species in the Cypress Creek Basin.